History Blogs / Resources

-A View From The Edge / @edgeblogger - Rob Miller is an Oklahoma educator/administrator.
-Solid commentary on public education issues, often as they unfold in Oklahoma.
+A View From The Edge / @edgeblogger - Rob Miller is an Oklahoma educator/administrator who offers solid commentary on public education issues, sometimes referencing Oklahoma specifically but often addressing the larger struggle for sanity facing our poor broken nation.
 Reliable substance, usually with a dose of mirth - or at least a wry comment or two.
 Mr. Miller usually manages to stay warm and likeable even when dealing with frustrating topics.

 OKEducationTruths / @okeducation - Probably the most tenacious and substantive Oklahoma Education watchdog around.
 Sometimes quite hilarious, but the facts come first and hard.
 OKEducationTruths is generally smarter and better informed that me - thank goodness!

 Fourth Generation Teacher / @ClaudiaSwisher - A retired educator who's seen it all (or who's at least seen a lot of it), Ms. Swisher speaks with experience and tenaciousness about education issues, largely as they unfold in Oklahoma.
-With new leadership at the #OKSDE, Swisher has had less to say, but much like Batman, she appears when needed.
+Generally only posting when she's driven by events, she nevertheless appears when needed - like Batman.
 FGT tends to be in the middle of major events and reporting firsthand, or as close as one can get to it without being arrested.
-Essential reading.
+Essential reading for those of you in the "We'd Rather Not Even Be OK" state.

 Teaching From Here / @TeachFromHere - Scott Haselwood is one of those math types who also writes pretty darn well and has a broad, passionate perspective on all things public ed.
 That kinda breadth, I suspected a #CommonCore influence - but we checked him out, and he's clean.